leogout/rasper-ducky/README.md

 #### Install the rasper-ducky library
 - Connect your Raspberry Pi Pico to your computer and copy/paste the content of the `rasper_ducky` folder to the `CIRCUITPY` drive.
-- Create a new file named `payload.dd` at the root of the `CIRCUITPY` drive containing your DuckyScript3 script.
+- Edit the `payload.dd` file at the root of the `CIRCUITPY` drive to change the payload.
 <p align="center">
   <img src="docs/img/tuto-add-files-to-pico.png" alt="Add files to Pico">
 </p>